PennyLaneAI/pennylane-cirq/README.rst

 This template repository provides the boilerplate and file structure required to easily create your own PennyLane plugin.

+See the `PennyLane Developer API documentation <https://pennylane.readthedocs.io/en/latest/API/overview.html>`_ for more details on developing a PennyLane plugin.

 `Target framework <https://targetframework.readthedocs.io>`_ is a full-stack Python library for doing things.